DanielMFernandes/CCNA_Course_Notes/Course_Notes/JSON_XML_YAML.md

 JSON (JAVASCRIPT OBJECT NOTATION)

-- JSON (JAVASCRIPT OBJECT NOTATION) **is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects
+- JSON (JavaScript Object Notation) **is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects

 - It is standardized in RFC 8259 (https://datatracker.ietf.org/doc/html/rfc8259)
 - It was derived from JavaScript, but it is language-independent and many modern programming languages are able to generate and read JSON data